vibewell25/vibewell/docs/docs/deployment/ci-cd-integration.md

 ## Prerequisites

-1. GitHub repository with your Vibewell codebase
+1. GitHub repository with your VibeWell codebase
 2. Administrator access to the repository settings
 3. Vercel account for hosting the application
 4. New Relic account for monitoring (optional, but recommended)